airbyte.mcp

 - The

-variable specifies a directory where the MCP server can store temporary project files.
+AIRBYTE_PROJECT_DIRvariable specifies a directory where the MCP server can store temporary project files.
 Ensure this directory is writable by the user running the MCP server.

 Step 2: Registering the MCP Server

-First install uv
+First install uv (brew install uv).

-(or the file name required by your MCP client)
+Then, create a file named server_config.json (or the file name required by your MCP client)

 {